Alden Richards: Accolades

-Richards has received several accolades throughout his career including five PMPC Star Awards for Movies, eight GMMSF Box-Office Entertainment Awards, six PMPC Star Awards for Television, three Gawad Tanglaw Awards, two FAMAS Award, two EDDY's Award, two Gawad Pasado Awards, a Seoul International Drama Award, Jinseo Arigato International Film Festival Award (JAIFF), a Golden Screen Television Award and Film Actor of the Year at the EdukCircle Awards, in addition to receiving nominations from Gawad Urian,Golden Screen Movie Award, Manila International Film Festival and Metro Manila Film Festival.
+Richards has received several accolades throughout his career including five PMPC Star Awards for Movies, eight GMMSF Box-Office Entertainment Awards, six PMPC Star Awards for Television, three Gawad Tanglaw Awards, two FAMAS Award, two EDDY's Award, two Gawad Pasado Awards, a Seoul International Drama Award, Jinseo Arigato International Film Festival Award (JAIFF), a Golden Screen Television Award and Film Actor of the Year at the EdukCircle Awards, in addition to receiving nominations from Gawad Urian, Golden Screen Movie Award, Manila International Film Festival and Metro Manila Film Festival.

-Aside from acting, he also ventured into music and won several awards for his albums including eight PMPC Star Awards for Music, three Awit Awards, three GMMSF Box Office Entertainment Awards for music, a Myx Music Award, an Aliw Award and a Diamond Record Award from Philippine Association of the Record Industry (PARI).
+Aside from acting, he also ventured into music and won several awards for his albums including eight PMPC Star Awards for Music, three Awit Awards, three GMMSF Box Office Entertainment Awards for music, a Myx Music Awards, an Aliw Award and a Diamond Record Award from Philippine Association of the Record Industry (PARI).

-He was honored with Ani ng Dangal Award by National Commission for Culture and the Arts (NCCA), the Asia' Influential Leadership Award, FDCP' Luminary Leading Man ng Sentenaryo in Sine Sandaan.
-EdukCircle Awards named him as one of the most influential celebrities of the decade.
-He was also inducted into Philippines Walk of Fame.
+He was honored with Ani ng Dangal Award by National Commission for Culture and the Arts (NCCA), the Asia' Influential Leadership Award, Film Development Council of the Philippines' Luminary Leading Man ng Sentenaryo in Sine Sandaan.
+EdukCircle Awards one of the most influential celebrities of the decade.
+He was also inducted to Anak TV Seal Awards Hall of Fame, Philippines Walk of Fame and Natatangi Filipino Awards Lifetime Achievement Award.
+Tatler Asia named him as one of the Gen. T Leaders of Tomorrow.